Quick Start: Permissions

 Specific user permissions on content take precedence over group permissions on content.
 In other words, user permissions trump group permissions.

-For a best-practice walkthrough on how to implement permissions, see Projects and Content Permissions.
+For a couple of best-practice steps for how to implement permissions, see the following: